ionut-gheorghe/nx-multi-prisma/README.md

-Simple setup with nx (empty repo) + nestjs and 2 prisma lins.
+Simple setup with nx (empty repo) + nestjs and 2 prisma libs.

-running nx build will result with warnings about the 2 libs. running nx serve will resulta with errors from prisma.
+Running nx build will result with warnings about the 2 libs.

+Running nx serve will result with errors from prisma.

 # Beeman